Xilinx/video-sdk/docs/card_management.rst

     sudo /opt/xilinx/xrt/bin/xbmgmt program --revert-to-golden --device <BDF>

    NOTE: You may receive an error indicating ``Factory reset not supported.
 No Golden image found on flash.``.
-This is a known issue which is permanently resolved by following these instructions: :ref:`reflashing the golden image<flashing-the-golden-image>`.
+This indicates the golden image must first be reflashed by following these instructions: `reflashing the golden image <https://github.com/Xilinx/video-sdk/issues/16#issuecomment-996230146>`_.

 #.
 Cold boot the machine when all desired devices have been reverted to factory settings.